sestinj/the-x/os3/wdd.md

 Error: I can't get the return value of a transaction with ethers.js.

 Solution: You can only get the return value of a non-pure/view function on-chain, so from ethers.js you must get the info from an emitted event.

+---

+Error: I was able to isolate the line in Solidity code causing a reversion without a message, but when I try to cause reversions from inside this function (in an inherited contract) it reverts with an empty message.

+Solution: Reversion messages don't carry outward in the scope.
+Only the fact that it was a reversion.
+WHAT YOU SHOULD DO is write unit tests for that core contract.
+It will have to happen eventually, so just test it now.
+And you will be able to see the reversion messages.
+Keep drilling down.